xeago/gradblog/graduation/status-reports.md

 These reports contain a fortnightly summary of the activities and their results, according to my [performance plan — PI05](performance-plan.html#ref-PI05).

+# 2013-01-28 — Are we there yet?
+The past two weeks were intense.
+I tested everything a final time.
+I deployed to my own AWS account.
+Waiting for an `OK` from Patrick and Julia.
+The extended abstract is also nicely underway.
+Due to a laptop crash around december I am now missing some documents I want to use as a resource, but it should be trivial to retrieve or redo them.

 # 2013-01-14 — Work, work.
 Working hard on my extended abstract.
 I hope to have an initial draft ready by the end of this week.
 Words are just not flowing out of my mind it seems.
 I really have to finish up a reasonable initial draft and get it reviewed by other people so my mind can flush the word caches.